Skip to main content

 Notes

-• Requires a running brv instance in the same directory (start with brv in another terminal)
+• Interactive mode: Requires a running brv instance in the same directory (start with brv in another terminal)

-• Context tree must exist (run /init in REPL mode first)
+• Context tree must exist (run /init or brv init first)

 • Uses AI to search and analyze your context tree